beangusu/Bingcentia/README.md

 **This modlist contains mods with sexual content, you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**

-Welcome to the latest incarnation of _Bingcentia_, where I take _Licentia_ and crank the visuals up to an 11, remove certain mods, and add personal shit I like along with additions from the community of _Licentia_.
+Welcome to the latest incarnation of _Bingcentia_, where I take _Licentia_, crank the visuals up to an 11, remove certain mods, and add personal shit I like along with additions from the community of _Licentia_.
 This modlist is intended as a high fantasy "Game of Thrones" Skyrim, an ultimate power fantasy where you can use an incredible amount of perks and spells to make the hero you want, with just a touch of racy sexuality.
 Think of the sex as a minigame or a side thing you do while you adventure!

 ## List Contents
 - [List of all mods in Bingcentia on Load Order Library](https://loadorderlibrary.com/lists/licentia)
+## Project Tracking
 - I also have a [Trello](https://trello.com/b/OxQbKvxy/bingcentia) if you want to check out what I have planned or the progress of an update!

 ## Modified Gameplay
-Gameplay has been modified a bit, but doesn't stray that far away from _Licentia_, I recommend taking a look at this anyway to see what's new!
+Gameplay has been modified a bit, but doesn't stray that far away from _Licentia_, I recommend taking a look at this anyway to see what's new:

   [Gameplay Changes](Modified%20Gameplay.md)

 # STRONG WARNINGS

-Before asking a question, look at [Troubleshooting](https://github.com/beangusu/Bingcentia/blob/main/TROUBLESHOOTING.md)!
-Most questions can be answered there.

 **DO NOT ALTER THE MODLIST AND REQUEST SUPPORT FROM CACO OR IN THE LICENTIA CHANNELS!**

 **This list is completely seperate from Licentia despite some basic features being the same.**

 If you wish to add or modify the _slightest little thing_, even a seemingly innocuous change such as a RaceMenu or BodySlide preset, an ENB preset or an INI setting, **you must ask for support in the unoffical support channels.** The **only** exceptions are those changes for your particular setup that have already been mentioned elsewhere in this readme, such as mods for Gamepads or UltraWide.
 Changing resolution is also fine.

+Also, before asking a question, look at [Troubleshooting](https://github.com/beangusu/Bingcentia/blob/main/TROUBLESHOOTING.md)!
+Most questions can be answered there.

 # Requirements